technosophos/poetic-injustice/README.md

 # Poetic Injustice

 This is a simple web server with a chaotic twist.
 In normal operation, it prints out a line of poetry by a given poet from a given poem (`/`).
-But the health check (`/healthz`) randomly fails.
+But the health check (`/healthz`) randomly fails (approx. 1% of the time).

 I use this for simple chaos testing in a Kubernetes cluster, including this image in testing configurations for different resource types.